 Replenish-ME is a project designed to help those diagnosed with Chronic Fatigue Syndrome (CFS) / Myalgic Encephalomyelitis (ME) develop a greater understanding of how their day-to-day activities impact on their health and levels of energy.
 It is part of our wider Future Challenges Programme.

 Bath Centre for Fatigue Services (BCFS) is working with innovator KiActiv® on the Replenish-Me project.
 They will use the KiActiv® Health technology to support the BCFS programme and provide a way to more objectively track a person’s physical activity levels to support and enable patients to better manage their condition.

 Bath Centre for Fatigue Services (BCFS) is a nationally recognised centre of clinical excellence and offers a 6 week, supported self-management programme through which patients are enabled to better manage their condition using a biopsychosocial approach.
 Subjective, self-reporting of activity is integral to this programme.

-Using KiActiv® Health technology to track physical activity levels may identify factors, incidences or patterns that the patient may not necessarily recognise through subjective self-reporting.
+Using the KiActiv® Health technology to objectively track daily physical activities may identify factors, incidences or patterns that the patient may not necessarily recognise through subjective self-reporting.
 This will provide additional data to support activity analysis sessions provided as part of the BCFS treatment programme.